mikeclement/teensy_stuff/README.md

 `third_party/teensy_loader_cli`, which contains the command line downloader for hex files, comes from https://github.com/PaulStoffregen/teensy_loader_cli

 `third_party/Teensy3x`, which contains the basis for the makefiles, headers, and libraries used here, comes from http://www.seanet.com/~karllunt/bareteensy31.html

+`third_party/usb_debug_only`, which contains some example code for using the USB port, comes from https://www.prjc.com/teensy/usb_debug_only.html